djotaku/Snap-in-Time/docs/usage.rst

 The culling follows the following specification:

 - Three days ago: Leave at most 4 snapshots behind - closest snapshots to 0000, 0600, 1200, and 1800. (implemented)
 - Seven days ago: Leave at most 1 snapshot behind - the last one that day.
-In a perfect situation, it would be the one taken at 1800.
+In a perfect situation, it would be the one taken at 1800. (implemented)
 - After a quarter (defined as 13 weeks) - Leave at most 1 snapshot per week.
 - After a year (52 weeks) - Leave at most 1 snapshot per quarter